Iman-dorri/Synvoy/Document/Technical_Specifications.md

   }

   private buildSystemPrompt(context: any): string {
-    return `You are TripLink, a helpful travel and shopping assistant.
+    return `You are Synvoy, a helpful travel and shopping assistant.
     You help users plan trips, find deals, and make smart purchasing decisions.

     User context: ${JSON.stringify(context)}